 NCAC Past, Present and Future

-In 2004, NCAC was very involved in the collaborative development of the National Standards of Practice (NSOP) for career academies.
+In 2004, NCAC lead the collaborative development of the National Standards of Practice (NSOP) for career academies.
 They, along with the College and Career Academy Support Network (CCASN) and the National Academy Foundation (NAF), hosted a press conference in Washington, DC to launch the NSOP.
 With the federal smaller learning communities initiative, NCAC was actively involved with many school districts on the implementation of their smaller learning community model—career academies.
 Additionally, states and cities began to explore turning their strong CTE programs into career academies and NCAC played a role in that development, as well.

 • A yearly, high quality national conference that draws from up 900 practitioners and stakeholders;